Tsogbat/tethera/README.md

 ## License

-This project is for educational purposes.
-Free to use and modify as needed.
+This is opensource project feel free to contribute
+GNU AFFERO GENERAL PUBLIC LICENSE